 Compensation and benefits alone do not drive employee engagement.
 At a deeper level, one of the most critical factors of employee engagement is having a social connection with your coworkers and creating friendships.
 Employers need to be ever more in tune to facilitating this on behalf of their employees.

-We do a lot here already.
-We host activities like karaoke contests, outings to amusement parks, fun runs, and holiday parties for our employees and many times their families.
+We do a lot here already to create a good place to work.
+We host activities like karaoke contests, outings to amusement parks, fun runs, and holiday parties for our employees and many times their families and friends.

 We also know other benefits are increasingly important to employees: flexible work schedules, recognition for good work, access to fitness programs, and more.
 Because we wanted to identify opportunities to improve our employees’ experiences, we encourage regular dialogue between contact center leaders and our employees.

 Although it seems obvious, employee engagement strategies should not occur in a vacuum.
 We regularly ask our employee groups for input on what they value and which benefits they would find relevant.
 It was clear from the feedback that family, health, career, wellness, and avenues to advance employee’s passion and advocacy are at the top of many of our employees’ lists.
 It is helpful to put on paper the key themes we heard from our employees.

 The purpose of this exercise is to take account where our company has made investments that address the needs our employees.
 It also highlights areas where we may be able to do more.
 For instance, we realized there was more that we could do to support diversity, including helping transgender employees feel comfortable in the workplace.
 Although we have a policy that allows transgender employees to use the restroom that they identify with, several employees still felt uneasy and requested single occupant, gender-neutral restrooms.
 Without talking to our employees, we may never have identified this need, but when we did our solution was simply to provide them what they requested across all our facilities in the Philippines.